 Internships are offered during the fall semester, spring semester and over the summer.
 Fall internships typically begin the first week of September.
 Spring internships typically begin mid to late January.
 Summer internships typically begin in late May to early June.

-Application deadline dates for an internship at NHPBS are as follows:
+Application deadline dates for an internship at NHPBS are ongoing:

 Fall semester - August 31.